dvreeze/ocp-java-17-learning/doc/chapter09-collections-and-generics.md

 `List<CharSequence>`.

 The latter makes sense, when we think about it.
-When only *reading* from the List, we would expect `List<String>` to be a subtype of `List<CharSequence>`, so if all *collections and their element types were immutable*, this covariance relationship would make sense.
+When only *reading* from the List, we would expect `List<String>` to be a subtype of `List<CharSequence>`, so if all *collections and their element types were immutable*, this subtype relationship would make sense.
 Yet *List* does *not promise immutability*.
 When *writing* data to the List, it becomes clear why `List<String>` is not a subtype of `List<CharSequence>`.
 For if it were, we could treat the former as the latter, add a `StringBuilder` to the List, and thus break the `List<String>` "contract".